White Sox vs. Yankees Player Props Betting Odds

-Andrew Vaughn is one of the top players with prop bets for the taking when the New York Yankees and the Chicago White Sox meet at Yankee Stadium on Wednesday (at 7:05 PM ET).
+Gleyber Torres and Andrew Vaughn are two of the top players with prop bets available when the New York Yankees and the Chicago White Sox meet at Yankee Stadium on Thursday (at 4:05 PM ET).

 Bet on this matchup or its props with DraftKings!